aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-viewer/_index.md

 [![todo:image_alt_text](slides-viewer.png)](https://products.aspose.app/slides/viewer/)

 ## **Generate SVG Image from Slide**
-To generate an SVG image from any desired slide with Aspose.Slides for Java, please follow the steps below:
+To generate an SVG image from any desired slide with Aspose.Slides for Node.js via Java, please follow the steps below:

 - Create an instance of the [Presentation](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Presentation) class.
 - Obtain the desired slide's reference by using its ID or index.